riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

-A struct containing one floating-point real and one integer, in either order, is passed in a floating-point register and an integer register, provided the floating-point real is no more than FLEN bits wide and the integer is no more than XLEN bits wide, and at least one floating-point argument register and at least one integer argument register is available.
+A struct containing one floating-point real and one integer, in either order, is passed in a floating-point register and an integer register, with the integer zero- or sign-extended as though it were a scalar, provided the floating-point real is no more than FLEN bits wide and the integer is no more than XLEN bits wide, and at least one floating-point argument register and at least one integer argument register is available.